-Choosing a healthy beverage can sometimes be hard!
+Choosing a healthy beverage can sometimes be hard.
 There are so many drinks to choose from.
-It can also be deceiving.
-What may seem healthy may not be.
+It can also be confusing as what may seem nutritious may not be.
 Read on to find out some of the healthiest ways to satisfy your thirst.

 Make water your first choice

 Drink water regularly for a calorie-free way to satisfy your thirst.

 Keep a jug of cold water in the fridge.